Residencies for the Time-based Arts

 theater | performance · dance | movement · music |sound art | instrument invention, collaborations · interdisciplinary work

 The Dresher Ensemble Artist Residency [D.E.A.R.] was established in 2012 to support Northern California artists who are actively exploring new aesthetic premises and pushing the boundaries of conventional art forms and media.
 The program provides early to mid-career artists free studio space and up-to-date equipment to create new work in the time-based arts such as theater/performance, dance/movement, music/sound art/instrument invention, as well as collaborative and interdisciplinary work.
+Occasionally, the program will also consider applications from more established artists whose work does not receive significant institutional support.
+(If you feel you fit into this category, please contact us before creating an application.)

 D.E.A.R. grants 4 to 6 awards annually to individual artists or to groups of artists collaborating on a single project.
 The lead artist must be a resident of Northern California and must not be a student at the time of the application and residency.